gsdlab/ClaferMooVisualizer/README.md

 ### Live demo

-* Master branch (stable and released): [Try me!](http://t3-necsis.cs.uwaterloo.ca:8092/)
+* Master branch (stable and released): [ClaferMooVisualizer release](http://t3-necsis.cs.uwaterloo.ca:8092/)
-* Develop branch (with newest features, but not guaranteed to be stable): [Try me!](http://t3-necsis.cs.uwaterloo.ca:8192/)
+* Develop branch (with newest features, but not guaranteed to be stable): [ClaferMooVisualizer testing](http://t3-necsis.cs.uwaterloo.ca:8192/)

-If the demo is down or you encounter a bug, please email [Michal Antkiewicz](mailto:mantkiew@gsd.uwaterloo.ca).
+If the demo is down or you encounter a bug, please email [Michał Antkiewicz](mailto:mantkiew@gsd.uwaterloo.ca).

 ### Background